 Latesha Randall is one of the four Kiwis to make it onto this year’s Forbes ’30 under 30′ list for the Asia Pacific region as a co-founder of the popular Raglan Coconut Yoghurt brand.
 After discovering her partner’s dairy allergies, Latesaha hit the kitchen and started experimenting with coconut-based yoghurt recipes.
 Since then, she has grown her line to include seven different coconut yoghurt flavours, which are available in 500 stores nationwide and in Singapore, Hong Kong, and the Pacific Islands.

-As well as making the Forbes list, Raglan Coconut Yoghurt has won the Gourmet and People’s Choice categories in the 2015 NZ Food Awards and the Micro Business category in the 2016 Westpac Waikato Business Awards.
+In addition to making the Forbes list, Raglan Coconut Yoghurt won the Gourmet and People’s Choice categories in the 2015 NZ Food Awards and the Micro Business category in the 2016 Westpac Waikato Business Awards.

 2. Britteny Bryan and Nicholas Harlow, co-founders of Berkano Foods